 A felony is a crime regarded as more serious than a misdemeanor in the USA and other judicial systems.
 In common law, a felon (one who commits a felony) is considered to have served a term of 1 year in jail.

-With 33 states along with D.C. having legalized medical marijuana, it is still unclear if residents with a felony can gain access to a medical marijuana card.
+With 33 states along with D.C. having legalized medical marijuana law, it is still unclear if residents with a felony conviction can gain access to a medical marijuana card.

 Nonetheless, it is an immensely important question since rough calculations suggest that the total population with a felony in America (according to a US study, 2019) equals or exceeds 24 million.